 The Weedy Things

-Traveling Internationally with CBD: Legal Tips
+Traveling Internationally with CBD (2026): Country-by-Country Legal Tips

 The answer is not straightforward.
 While some countries allow the possession and use of CBD, others strictly prohibit it—even if it contains 0% THC.
 The legality depends on: